-Transportation Demand Management (TDM)
+5.1.5 Transportation Demand Management (TDM)

 The portion of the Plan area east of the I-270 spur is located within the North Bethesda Transportation Management District (TMD).
-The North Bethesda TMD, originally recommended in the 1992 North Bethesda/Garrett Park Master Plan and subsequently established by the County in 1994, covers all of North Bethesda, including the White Flint, Twinbrook, and Grosvenor-Strathmore Metrorail stations.
-TMD staff works in coordination with employers to develop supportive TDM programs (e.g., shuttles, carsharing, bikesharing, vanpooling, flexible work schedules, teleworking, parking policies, transit subsidies, etc.) to reduce the number of single-occupant vehicles.
+The North Bethesda TMD, originally recommended in the 1992 North Bethesda/Garrett Park Master Plan and subsequently established by the County in 1994, covers all of North Bethesda, including the White Flint, Twinbrook, and Grosvenor-Strathmore Metrorail stations, as well as Rock Spring.
+TMD staff works in coordination with employers to develop supportive transportation demand management (TDM) programs (e.g., shuttles, carsharing, bikesharing, vanpooling, flexible work schedules, teleworking, parking policies, transit subsidies, etc.) to reduce the number of single-occupant vehicles.

-Non-auto driver mode share (NADMS) is the metric used to measure the percentage of commuters who are not the driver of a single-occupant vehicle.
+Non-auto driver mode share (NADMS) is the metric used to measure the percentage of commuters who are not the driver of a singleoccupant vehicle.
 Based on 2015 survey data provided by the Montgomery County Department of Transportation (MCDOT) Commuter Services Division, the entire North Bethesda TMD has a current NADMS of 28.2 percent.
-This Plan does not recommend increasing the current North Bethesda TMD NADMS goal of 39 percent for the Rock Spring Master Plan area.
-However, this Plan does recommend implementation of high quality BRT service linking to Metrorail and recognizes this transit will be critical in substantially increasing the area's NADMS.
+This Plan recommends an NADMS goal of 41 percent for trips from home and 23 percent for trips to work in the Rock Spring area at buildout.
+This Plan recognizes that increasing the area's NADMS will require a range of transportation management measures and recommends a high quality BRT connection to Metrorail and more frequent bus service generally.